Skip to Content

 Miami Beach

-Topless tolerance and Art Deco panache have propelled Miami’s South Beach to a premier Spring Break destination, but rowdy crowds in recent years have put the brakes on fun.
+Topless tolerance and Art Deco panache have propelled Miami’s South Beach to become a premier Spring Break destination, but rowdy crowds in recent years have put the brakes on fun and the city is clamping down.

 Fort Lauderdale

-Fort Lauderdale is a perennial favorite for Spring Break, despite efforts by the city to quell the debauchery of the 80s and 90s.
-In recent years, Spring Break is considerably more orderly and the crowds keep coming back, carefully managed behind barricades lining A1A.
+Fort Lauderdale is a perennial favorite for Spring Break, and efforts by the city to quell the debauchery has meant a more orderly gathering of the tribe.
+It’s almost peaceful these days.

-Hot Tip: Increasingly, spring breakers are dispersing onto neighboring beaches in Lauderdale-By-The-Sea, Pompano Beach, Hollywood, Deerfield Beach, Boca Raton, and perhaps the most desirable hot spot, Delray Beach.
+Increasingly, spring breakers are dispersing to nearby beaches in Lauderdale-By-The-Sea, Pompano Beach, Hollywood, Deerfield Beach, Boca Raton, and Delray Beach.

 Daytona Beach

-The “World’s Most Famous Beach” has long been a popular Spring Break destination and will remain so this year.
+The “World’s Most Famous Beach” has long been a popular Spring Break destination and will remain so this year, though normally laid back New Smyrna Beach just to the south seems to be experiencing more and more overflow revelry.

-There are numerous scenic drives nearby if you want to get away from the party.
-Try the Ormond Scenic Loop, or cruise over to Ocala National Forest.
+There are numerous scenic drives nearby if you want to get away.
+Try the Ormond Scenic Loop, or cruise to Ocala National Forest.

 Key West